-Karen is a Lecturer in Early Years.
+Karen is a Lecturer in Early Childhood.
 Karen's first degree is in Early Childhood Studies which she completed at the University of East London.
-Karen was a Lecturer in Early Childhood Studies at the University of East London for ten years before joing the OU in January 2015.
+Karen was a Lecturer in Early Childhood Studies at the University of East London before joining The Open University in January 2015.
 Karen has worked with children, parents and professionals in a variety of early years settings including local primary schools, nurseries, a women's refuge and child development centre.
-Karen completed her Post Graduate Certificate in Learning and Teaching in Higher Education (PGTLHE) and has been awarded Early Years Professional Status (EYPS).
-Karen is a Fellow of The Higher Education Academy.
+Karen has been awarded Early Years Professional Status (EYPS), and she is a Senior Fellow of The Higher Education Academy.

-Karen is currently involved in exploring and developing image-based research with children, parents and practitioners at a nursery in a children's centre.
-She is interested in how documentary photography can facilitate young children's voices and partcipation with broader conversations and reflections in Early Childhood.
+Karen is interested in how documentary photography can facilitate young children's voices and partcipation in Early Childhood.

 The Open University